Cybersecurity insurance startup Coalition raises $90M Series C – TechCrunch

 As TechCrunch noted at the time of the company’s Series B, “an ongoing threat of breaches and data exposures” has made cyber insurance attractive, so there may be secular tailwinds that are pushing Coalition along, helping boost its customer count.

-Matta agrees, telling TechCrunch in an email that “data breaches and cyberattacks are now so commonplace that organizations can no longer afford to ignore them, and there is a growing awareness that insurance is often the only protection from catastrophic financial loss.”
+Motta agrees, telling TechCrunch in an email that “data breaches and cyberattacks are now so commonplace that organizations can no longer afford to ignore them, and there is a growing awareness that insurance is often the only protection from catastrophic financial loss.”

 Back to customer growth, TechCrunch was curious if the company had changed its pricing in the last year, perhaps lowering it and thus attracting more customers.
 Answer from its CEO: No.

 But what is changing at Coalition is its size.
-According to Matta, the company has “made 20 new hires since the outset of March, and anticipates making an additional 100 hires over the next twelve months.”
+According to Motta, the company has “made 20 new hires since the outset of March, and anticipates making an additional 100 hires over the next twelve months.”

 The staffing-up makes sense, as the company plans to enter the Canadian market.
 TechCrunch asked what markets are coming next.
 According to the company: The UK, Europe and Australia.